visionandrobotics/visionandrobotics.github.io/old/2015-07-24-trends-with-benefits.markdown

 </div>
 <!-- </div> -->

 In this blog we plan to describe the trends and developments in robotics and computer vision, particularly with regards to the medical field.
-We have a number of interesting topics in the pipeline but if you have suggestions or topics you'd like to see, let us know.
+We have a number of interesting topics in the pipeline but if you have suggestions or topics you'd like to see, let us

 Let's go exploring.